huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 We can see the file `index.html` in directory `/cka-data/` on node `cka003`, which the Pod is running on.

-Task 4: modify the Pod by mounting new volume with emptyDir type.
+Task 4: mount new volume with emptyDir type to the Pod.

 Search `Create a PersistentVolume` in [Kubernetes Documentation](https://kubernetes.io/docs/home/).